NCI900-Training-Organisation/intro-to-pytorch/docs/source/tutorial/what_is_NN.rst

         **Objectives:**
             #.
 Learn the different parts of a neural network

-Neural networks (NN) are computational models inspired by the human brain, designed to recognize patterns and make decisions based on data.
+Neural Networks (NN) are computational models inspired by the human brain, designed to recognize patterns and make data-based decisions.
 They consist of interconnected layers of nodes, or "neurons," which process and transform input information.
 Through training, neural networks learn to improve their accuracy in tasks like image recognition, language processing, and more.
-NN comprise of multiple layers that perform operations on data.

 Neuron
 ******